ashleyjelks/foundation-takehome/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-wagmi`](https://github.com/wevm/wagmi/tree/main/packages/create-wagmi).

+This is an app that will allow you to connect your crypto wallet and view your balance.

 To run this application locally:
 1. Add your Wallet Connect Project ID to .env.local at `NEXT_PUBLIC_WC_PROJECT_ID`
 2. Run `npm i && npm run dev` to install deps and run local server